Money Market vs. CD: Which Is Better?

 Once the account reaches the end of its life, it “matures,” and the bank pays you back the initial CD deposit you made, plus the promised interest.

-Therefore, the significant difference between money market accounts and CDs is that the latter pays more interest.
+Therefore, the significant difference herer is that certificates of deposit pay more interest.
 To obtain this higher rate, you’ll need to agree to lock your money away for longer.

-What’s more, unlike MMAs, CDs fix the rate they pay.
+What’s more, CDs fix the rate they pay.
 Savers know precisely how much they’ll get at the end of the term.

 Pros of CDs

-• Higher interest rates: The main pro of CDs is that they pay a higher rate of interest.
+• Higher interest rates: Cds pay a higher rate of interest.
 Accounts with more than $100,000 in them, for instance, can earn an average of 0.39% over six months and perhaps as high as 0.86% over a 36-month period.

 • Greater predictability: Unlike the stock and bond market, which are highly volatile, the amount of interest CDs pay is perfectly predictable.
 Once the interest rate is set, you know precisely the amount of money you’ll receive at the end of the term.